-The Health Technology Assessment report, 'Evaluating nonrandomised intervention studies' (Deeks 2003), contains a systematic review of quality assessment tools used for nonrandomised studies and identifies six judged to be potentially useful for use in systematic reviews.
-For the present systematic review, from these six, we selected a tool developed by the Effective Public Health Practice Project (Thomas 2003) to assess methodological quality of all the study designs.
-We opted for Thomas 2003 as we anticipated it to be the most suitable for the type of studies that we anticipated to identify, hence requiring the least modification.
-Deeks classified this tool as using a 'mixed criteria' approach.
-It involves specific factual questions in regard to study design alongside judgements as to the degree of bias present in the study; such an approach may 'prove to be the most useful for systematic reviews' (Deeks 2003).
-The tool by Thomas primarily considers study validity with the following eight main components:
+The Health Technology Assessment report, 'Evaluating non-randomised intervention studies' (Deeks 2003), contains a systematic review of quality assessment tools used for non-randomised studies and identifies six judged to be potentially useful for use in systematic reviews.
+For the present review, from these six, we selected a tool developed by the Effective Public Health Practice Project (Thomas 2003) to assess methodological quality of all the study designs.
+A modified framework of the Thomas 2003 quality tool was used to describe each of the included studies against the following criteria as available from the report;